therealbill/spshow/README.md

 resolved incidents in statuspage.
 For example, if you don't care to see scheduled incidents, set `enabled=false` and they will not be shown.

-If you have multiple accounts to monitor, make a file for each, and instead of calling the binary, use a shell script which passes `-c `~/.OTHERCONFIGFILE` or the full path for each and you should see them both show.
+If you have multiple accounts to monitor, make a file for each, and instead of calling the binary, use a shell script which passes `-c ~/.OTHERCONFIGFILE` or the full path for each and you should see them both show.
 Also: My condolences on monitoring more than one.

+## Why not one of the others?
+First, this started as a different tool, so converting it was fairly simple.
+Second, I didn't know about them until after I have built it.
+Besides, I prefer the model of having a config (or CLI flags) to hardcoding everything into scripts.

 # TODO
-* The Statuspage client I am using is ... less than complete and somewhat annoying.
+[ ] The Statuspage client I am using is ... less than complete and somewhat annoying.
 Thus I need to fix it as well as add some missing calls such as the page info API.
-* more customization options
+I'll probably fork it and run with that.
+[ ] more customization options such as conditional colors [ ] Actions: I'd like to explore options for creating incidents and updating them from the menu as well.
+[ ] config options for incident cycling
+[ ] config options for titles
+[ ] move to text/template to enable better control and flexibility [ ] explore ways of doing more interaction or local window information display such as a detailed view of an incident or an update form.